Gita Kalmet

 Gita Kalmet (until 1987, Gita Ränk; born on 29 November 1959 in Tallinn) is an Estonian diplomat and former actress.

 In 1984, she graduated from Tallinn State Conservatory Stage Art Department.
 In 1993 she graduated from Estonian School of Diplomacy.

 From 1984 to 1989, she worked at Rakvere Theatre.
 Besides theatre roles she played also in several films and on television.

-Since 1993, she is working for the Estonian Foreign Ministry.
+Since 1993, she has been employed by the Estonian Foreign Ministry.
+She worked as a policy official at the Estonian embassy in Paris, France, between 1999 and 2002, and worked as an exchange diplomat in London, England, in 2005.
 From 2006 until 2011, she was Ambassador of Estonia to the Netherlands.
-Since 2013 she was Ambassador of Estonia to Canada and since August 2021 to the Czech Republic.
+From 2013 until 2018, she was Ambassador of Estonia to Canada and since August 2021 she was Ambassador of Estonia to Czech Republic.

 She is married to director and actor Madis Kalmet.
 The couple have two sons, actors Henrik Kalmet and Karl-Andreas Kalmet.